 Sleep has many health benefits: it reduces stress, improves your heart rate, and helps you burn more calories when awake.
 Take advantage of all of these benefits and aim for at least 8 hours per night.
 Set a consistent bedtime so you aren’t constantly resetting your internal clock.
 It takes the average human about 15 minutes to fall asleep.
 Turn down the brightness on your devices and set them aside.
 Perhaps you can also begin a stretching routine to release the pressures of the day.

 Resolutions should be exciting instead of daunting.
 Just think how far you’ll have come this time next year.
-It can be difficult to set and keep resolutions when you have children in the house, so think of how you can include them.
+It can be difficult to set and keep resolutions to strengthen your home when you have children in the house, so think of how you can include them.